OlegBadunenko/OlegBadunenko.github.io/README.md

 Market Power, Optimal Scale and Competition promotion in Banking: Analysis in the GCC Region (with Sara Alfaihani and Shabbar Jaffry) **revision requested**

-Does Inequality Migrate?
-The Development of Income Inequality across German states (with Maria Popova), **revision requested**

 ## Other Activities